gardencmp/jazz/README.md

-# Jazz - Ship top-tier apps at high tempo
+# Jazz - Build local-first apps

  **Jazz is an open-source toolkit for building apps with *distributed state.***